ptiz/ifacegen/DOC.md

                           andError:&error];
 ```

-Transport protocol (and its out-of-the-box realization HTTPTransport) used by generated classes to make network calls has only synchronous methods.
+Transport protocol (and its out-of-the-box realization IFHTTPTransport) used by generated classes to make network calls has only synchronous methods.
 No blocks of callback delegates at all.
 Client code is free to wrap these calls in async manner according its needs.

 ##ifacegen console tool
 Usage:
 ```
-$ python ifacegen.py [-h] [--prefix PREFIX] [-o OUTDIR] I [I ...]
+$ python ifacegen.py [-h] [--prefix PREFIX] [-o OUTDIR] [--category CATEGORY] I [I ...]
 ```
 - h shows help;
 - PREFIX is a string, ObjC namespace prefix that is added to a name of each class to be generated;
 - OUTDIR is a string, path to directory where the generated files to be placed.
 By default these files will be placed into a "gen-objc" subdirectory of working dir;
+- CATEGORY is a string, suffix for category in which all serilaization methods will be placed;
 - I [I ...] are IDL file names to be processed.

 ##IDL description